Pranay-Harchandani/Pranay-Harchandani/README.md

 - 👋 Hi, I’m @Pranay-Harchandani
-- 👀 I’m interested in Android Dev and Web Dev
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Data structures and algorithms in java -📫 How to reach me pranayharchandani81@gmail.com
+- 🌱 I’m currently learning Data structures and algorithms in C++ and web development -📫 How to reach me pranayharchandani81@gmail.com

 <!---